tushar-c/tushar-c.github.io/_posts/2018-7-15-Going-Further-:-Classification-with-Logistic-Regression.md

 Lastly, at the end, we make predictions on the *test set*, record `accuracy`, and display `error` progress over time on a graph.

 And this completes Logistic Regression!
 Congratulations if you made it this far!
-This is a very widely used technique.

 In the next post, we will start looking at **Deep Learning and Artifical Neural Networks**, the buzz of the day.
 So Stay Tuned!
 Thanks for Reading and I'll see you next time!